mdsriram/LyricalVideo/README.md

 1. Prepare your lyrics and video
 - Edit the main.py file to specify the song title, artist name, input video path, and output video path.
 2. Run the script
-  - Execute the following command in your terminal
+  - Execute the following command in your terminal:

       ```bash
       python main.py